Johnson faces calls to clarify tipping point for further Covid curbs

 – Professor Anthony Harnden, of the Joint Committee on Vaccination and Immunisation (JCVI), said a decision on whether to offer jabs to all five to 11-year-olds will be “carefully” reviewed over the following few weeks.

-“What are the sort of set of restrictions that may or may not come in depending on those data points?
-Because at the moment, I think a lot of people just feel like they’re really stabbing in the dark.
+“What are the… set of restrictions that may or may not come in depending on those data points?
+Because at the moment, I think a lot of people just feel like they’re really stabbing in the dark.”

-“If you’re running a nightclub, can you stock up for New Year?
-If (you’ve) got Christmas concerts on or you’re operating a theatre, if you’ve got some travel plans, if you’ve got friends and families coming to stay after Christmas – what is it people can expect based on what information?

-Earlier on Thursday, the economy minister for Wales said he did not think England’s position on Covid restrictions would remain the same “for very much longer”.
+Earlier on Thursday, the Welsh economy minister said he does not think England’s position on Covid restrictions will remain the same “for very much longer”.

 “Of course, Dave’s talking about England continuing to be open.
 Well, I’m not sure that’s going to be the position for very much longer.”

-Mr Gething also said he thought England was “out of step” with the other three UK nations on its Covid response.
+Mr Gething also said England is “out of step” with the other three UK nations on its Covid response.

 Asked about plans in Wales to curb the spread of the virus, he told Times Radio: “Scotland and Northern Ireland have taken relatively similar measures yesterday – it’s England that’s out of step with the other three nations.

-“We’ve done this because of the clear public health advice we’ve got and because we are already starting to see a rise in cases.”

-He added: “We are a little more cautious certainly than England is – but that’s because we think it’s the right call.”
+“We are a little more cautious certainly than England is, but that’s because we think it’s the right call.”

 It emerged on Thursday that people who catch the Omicron variant of Covid may be less likely to end up in hospital amid rising case rates and new restrictions across the UK nations.